Health & Human Services

 - ’s Healthcare Cost and Utilization Project (, pronounced "H-Cup") is a family of databases, software tools and related products developed through a federal-state-industry partnership sponsored by .
 These databases enable research on a broad range of health policy issues, including cost and quality of health services, medical practice patterns, access to health care programs, and outcomes of treatments at the national, state, and local market levels.
 The databases are based on the collection efforts of data organizations in participating states, including Alaska.
 Users can generate county- and region-level statistics on hospital stays, emergency department use, opioids, and other topics.

-- ’s Medical Expenditure Panel Survey is the only national data source measuring how Americans use and pay for medical care, health insurance, and out-of-pocket spending.
+- ’s Medical Expenditure Panel Survey () is the only national data source measuring how Americans use and pay for medical care, health insurance, and out-of-pocket spending.
 Annual surveys of individuals and families, as well as their health care providers, provide data on health status, the use of medical services, charges, insurance coverage, and satisfaction with care.
-The MEPSnet Query Tools can be used to generate statistics and other information on these topics for Alaska and compare those statistics with other states.
+The -HC (Household Component) and -IC (Insurance Component) data tools can be used to generate statistics and other information on these topics for Alaska and compare those statistics with other states.

 - The Indian Health Service works in collaboration with the Alaska Native Tribal Health Consortium and the state of Alaska to support the development of Arctic Water, Sanitation, and Hygiene (WASH) innovations and support research on the health impacts of poor indoor air quality, especially on children.

-All HHS divisions with Arctic research equities actively have been involved at all levels of the Interagency Arctic Research Policy Committee (), a mandated body under the National Science and Technology Council ().
-This representation includes an HHS principal and three HHS staff group members.
-Officials from and from ’s National Institute of Minority Health and Health Disparities co-chair ’s Health and Well-Being Collaboration Team.
-HHS representatives have contributed to the current and upcoming five-year Arctic research plans and have collaborated with other agencies to advance U.S. Arctic research policies.
+All divisions with Arctic research equities actively have been involved at all levels of the Interagency Arctic Research Policy Committee (), a mandated body under the National Science and Technology Council ().
+This representation includes an Principal and three Staff group members.
+An official from is one of leaders of 's Community Resilience and Health Collaboration Team. representatives have contributed to the current and upcoming five-year Arctic research plans and have collaborated with other agencies to advance U.S. Arctic research policies.